 Bio

-Valerie Marek received her BFA from the Cleveland Institute of Art and her MFA from Kent State University in 2017, where she is part-time faculty in Foundations Drawing.
+Valerie Marek received her BFA from the Cleveland Institute of Art and her MFA from Kent State University in 2017.
+She has also taught Foundations Drawing at Kent State University’s Center for Visual Art.

 Artist Statement